-means a roster of individuals with adjudicative experience and expertise in relevant industries regulated by ESA, including product safety, licensing and certification, utilities, standards, and the Ontario Electrical Safety Code, appointed to hear appeals under section 10(1), 14(1), or 17(1) of the Ontario Regulation 187/09.
+means a roster of individuals with adjudicative experience and expertise in relevant industries regulated by ESA, including product safety, licensing and certification, utilities, standards, and the Ontario means that the no action can be taken by ESA to enforce the ESA Order until after relevant Proceedings and Appeals have been completed (see section 9(6) of Ontario Regulation 187/09).

+Electrical Safety Code, appointed to hear appeals under section 10(1) or 14(1) of the Ontario Regulation 187/09.